crypticwisdom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group: This script is used to change the group owner to school for the fike hello chown vincent:staff *
 100-change_owner_and_group: This script is used to change the owner and the group owner
+101-symbolic_link_permissions: This script is used to change the owner and the group owner of _hello to vincent and staff respectively.